thenexthub/Codira/docs/ErrorHandlingRationale.md

 #### `using`

-Swift should consider providing a `using` statement which acquires a resource, holds it for a fixed period of time, optionally binds it to a name, and then releases it whenever the controlled statement exits.
+Codira should consider providing a `using` statement which acquires a resource, holds it for a fixed period of time, optionally binds it to a name, and then releases it whenever the controlled statement exits.